celery/celery/docs/contributing.rst

 * Enter "Edit project"

-    Change default branch to the branch of this series, e.g. ``2.4`` for series 2.4.
+    Change default branch to the branch of this series, for example, use the ``2.4`` branch for the 2.4 series.

 * Also add the previous version under the "versions" tab.